EmbySupport/Emby.Docs/Movie-Naming.md

 Note:  tmdbid is the preferred tag to use for most uses
 ## Multi-version movies

-Multiple versions of the same content can be stored in a single movie folder.
+Multiple versions of the same content must be stored in a single movie folder.

 ```
 /Movies